Doubting Antiquity School: Evaluation

 In the atmosphere of critical re-evaluation of traditional culture and learnings of the early 20th century, the Doubting Antiquity School found great influence.
-Some of their conjectures cast doubt on the authenticity of historical narratives about Chinese antiquity as presented in traditional texts that have been accepted as authentic for millennia.
+Some of their conjectures cast doubt on the authenticity of historical narratives about Chinese antiquity as presented in traditional texts that had been accepted as authentic for millennia.
 It is these conjectures that gained the greatest popular interest in the non-academic media, such as: